-Protocol for information sharing between agencies and response to Domestic Abuse incidents (Police, Health, Children’s Social Care, Adult Social Care)
+This is the protocol for information sharing between agencies and response to Domestic Abuse incidents, (Police, Health, Children’s Social Care, Adult Social Care).

 The purpose of this document is to outline the information sharing process between agencies and their agreed response to incidents of domestic abuse where children/unborn babies are a feature.